 - Unregistered users are redirected to the sign up page

-- Admin: can perform any CRUD operation on any resource
+- Admins can perform any CRUD operation on any resource

 So let’s get started.